vigji/cainjb/pages/page_06.md

 **Annotated text**:
 `I considered that venerable whose winter Achilles thought to take from the lips of Cressida.
 Why not?
 I set fire to one end of him, gloatingly, and my nerves benefited.` Smoking a Nestor

 `Electric Febrifuge may be; but bad for life’s fitful fever.
-Its active ingredient had finally let me down.
-I was nothing if not generous.
-I started my fellow garden enthusiast on the foxgloves.` Gelsemium sempervirens, Physicians prepared it as a nostrum called “Electrical Febrifuge” (Club, 1883).
+Its active ingredient had finally let me down.` Gelsemium sempervirens, Physicians prepared it as a nostrum called “Electrical Febrifuge” (Club, 1883).

+`I was nothing if not generous.I started my fellow garden enthusiast on the foxgloves.`

 `He would appreciate that if he knew.
-Yes, I was doing my best for the dear girl.
-I wished I could make up (she would appreciate this) my mind about her.
-If we did decide---and that weighed with a girl---she would not have to change the initials on her parti-panties.
-I thought of the old spare-room in this very house, where Mrs. Gay used to lie upon her visits.
-When I was ill, I was put there, with the only dangling bell-wire in all the place, descending behind my head.
-I used of course to have nightmares of the Speckled Band, and awfully scream down the house.`
+Yes, I was doing my best for the dear girl.`

+`I wished I could make up (she would appreciate this) my mind about her.`

+`If we did decide---and that weighed with a girl---she would not have to change the initials on her parti-panties.`

+`I thought of the old spare-room in this very house, where Mrs. Gay used to lie upon her visits.`

+`When I was ill, I was put there, with the only dangling bell-wire in all the place, descending behind my head.`

+`I used of course to have nightmares of the Speckled Band, and awfully scream down the house.` Artur Conan Doyle's "The Speckled Band", Sherlock Holmes's adventure

 Original page: